teams-view-filters

 }

-in the filters array is AND'd together to perform a Live Query against the tr-worker index.
+Where each item in the values array is OR'd and each AppliedFilter in the filters array is AND'd together to perform a Live Query against the tr-worker index.

 The result set shows up as the list of agents in the team view.
 It is worth remembering that the live query or instance query has a max result size of 200 objects.
-Another restriction worth remembering is that there is a maximum query size of 50 AppliedFilters
+Another restriction worth remembering is that there is a maximum query size of 50 AppliedFilters in the filters array.

 email

-.
+This filter simply matches against the worker attribute email.
 In Flex this is already a required field to set up.
 The filter looks like the following:

 {